SingleStepTests/8088/v2_binary/README.md

 ### Memory and IO Status Bitfields (`memory_status` and `io_status`)

 - Each is a 3-bit bitfield, representing the Write, Advanced Read, and Read signals, from Bit 0 to Bit 2.
+- Advanced Read signals are not used on 80286.
 ---